DomenicoHyatt/100-go-mistakes/README.md

 #### Propagating an inappropriate context (#61)

-Understanding the conditions when a context can be canceled should matter when propagating it: for example, an HTTP handler canceling the context when the response has been sent.
+tldr Understanding the conditions when a context can be canceled should matter when propagating it: for example, an HTTP handler canceling the context when the response has been sent.

 [[Source code]](09-concurrency-practice/61-inappropriate-context/main.go)

 #### Starting a goroutine without knowing when to stop it (#62)

-Avoiding leaks means being mindful that whenever a goroutine is started, you should have a plan to stop it eventually.
+tldr Avoiding leaks means being mindful that whenever a goroutine is started, you should have a plan to stop it eventually.

 [[Source code]](09-concurrency-practice/62-starting-goroutine/)

 #### Not being careful with goroutines and loop variables (#63)

-To avoid bugs with goroutines and loop variables, create local variables or call functions instead of closures.
+tldr To avoid bugs with goroutines and loop variables, create local variables or call functions instead of closures.

 [[Source code]](09-concurrency-practice/63-goroutines-loop-variables/main.go)

 #### Expecting a deterministic behavior using select and channels (#64)

-Understanding that `select` with multiple channels chooses the case randomly if multiple options are possible prevents making wrong assumptions that can lead to subtle concurrency bugs.
+tldr Understanding that `select` with multiple channels chooses the case randomly if multiple options are possible prevents making wrong assumptions that can lead to subtle concurrency bugs.

 [[Source code]](09-concurrency-practice/64-select-behavior/main.go)

 #### Not using notification channels (#65)

-Send notifications using a `chan struct{}` type.
+tldr Send notifications using a `chan struct{}` type.

 #### Not using nil channels (#66)

-Using nil channels should be part of your concurrency toolset because it allows you to _remove_ cases from `select` statements, for example.
+tldr Using nil channels should be part of your concurrency toolset because it allows you to _remove_ cases from `select` statements, for example.

 [[Source code]](09-concurrency-practice/66-nil-channels/main.go)

 #### Being puzzled about channel size (#67)

-Carefully decide on the right channel type to use, given a problem.
+tldr Carefully decide on the right channel type to use, given a problem.
 Only unbuffered channels provide strong synchronization guarantees.

 You should have a good reason to specify a channel size other than one for buffered channels.

 #### Forgetting about possible side effects with string formatting (etcd data race example and deadlock) (#68)

-Being aware that string formatting may lead to calling existing functions means watching out for possible deadlocks and other data races.
+tldr Being aware that string formatting may lead to calling existing functions means watching out for possible deadlocks and other data races.

 [[Source code]](09-concurrency-practice/68-string-formatting/main.go)

 #### Creating data races with append (#69)

-Calling `append` isn’t always data-race-free; hence, it shouldn’t be used concurrently on a shared slice.
+tldr Calling `append` isn’t always data-race-free; hence, it shouldn’t be used concurrently on a shared slice.

 [[Source code]](09-concurrency-practice/69-data-race-append/main.go)

 #### Using mutexes inaccurately with slices and maps (#70)

-Remembering that slices and maps are pointers can prevent common data races.
+tldr Remembering that slices and maps are pointers can prevent common data races.

 [[Source code]](09-concurrency-practice/70-mutex-slices-maps/main.go)

 #### Misusing `sync.WaitGroup` (#71)

-To accurately use `sync.WaitGroup`, call the `Add` method before spinning up goroutines.
+tldr To accurately use `sync.WaitGroup`, call the `Add` method before spinning up goroutines.

 [[Source code]](09-concurrency-practice/71-wait-group/main.go)

 #### Forgetting about `sync.Cond` (#72)

-You can send repeated notifications to multiple goroutines with `sync.Cond`.
+tldr You can send repeated notifications to multiple goroutines with `sync.Cond`.

 [[Source code]](09-concurrency-practice/72-cond/main.go)

 #### Not using `errgroup` (#73)

-You can synchronize a group of goroutines and handle errors and contexts with the `errgroup` package.
+tldr You can synchronize a group of goroutines and handle errors and contexts with the `errgroup` package.

 [[Source code]](09-concurrency-practice/73-errgroup/main.go)

 #### Copying a `sync` type (#74)

-`sync` types shouldn’t be copied.
+tldr `sync` types shouldn’t be copied.

 [[Source code]](09-concurrency-practice/74-copying-sync/main.go)